Last updated: 10th April 2017.

 Step Nine: Your First Blogging Steps

-Write your first post: Make your first post about you.
+Write your first post: After you’ve got your about page sorted, make your first post about you.
 Tell people why you started the blog, what it’s going to be about, where you’re going, and where you’ve been.
 Your introduction is how people will get to know you and it helps kick your blog off with a bang.

-Don’t be afraid to let your personality shine through: When I first started blogging, I was so concerned with being professional and being an expert that I ended up writing bland posts that read like a Wikipedia article.
+Don’t be afraid to let your personality shine through: Don’t be boring.
+When I first started blogging, I was so concerned with being professional and being an expert that I ended up writing bland posts that read like a Wikipedia article.
 Little did I know that it’s your personality that’s going to convince people to subscribe.
 Once I embraced my inner idiot and started writing about the ways I’d screwed up on the road, my traffic skyrocketed.
 It’s so important to have a personality in blogging; don’t try to be a guidebook.
 Be a person.
 Be yourself.
-Even if you’re really weird :-)
+Even if you’re really weird.
+One thing that helps me achieve this is to write my blog posts as I would speak, then tidy up the grammar and sentence structure afterwards.

 Create a business plan: Nobody talks about this, but it’s so important!
 If you want to find success, you need to treat your travel blog just like any other business.
 How are you going to find success?
 How will you monetise your site?
 How will you build an audience?
 Where do you want to be in three months time?
 Or in a year?
 Which companies do you want to work with?
 Where do you want to be featured?
-Start thinking long-term.
+Start thinking long-term, write down your goals, and start working towards them from day one.

 Install Google Analytics: You’ll want to be able to measure your success, so Google Analytics is a must.
 This will allow you to track your traffic and find out more about your readers.
 Don’t get obsessive over it though!
 It’s far too easy to waste an entire day staring at your live analytics.

 Find a network of bloggers at a similar level: I recommend finding a group of bloggers who started out at a similar time to you.
+Twitter chats are a great way of doing so.
 Create a Facebook group and use it to bounce ideas off of each other.
 Share tips on building your audience, finding your niche, and making money.
-One of the best things I ever did was to make friends with other travel bloggers when I first started out — it helped me make my first advertising sale and find lucrative freelancing gigs, not to mention building wonderful friendships with some lovely people.
+One of the best things I ever did was to make friends with other travel bloggers when I first started out — it helped me make my first advertising sale and find lucrative freelancing gigs, not to mention build wonderful friendships with some lovely people.

-You don’t need to do everything the way everyone says you have to: As an example, I didn’t start off by posting regularly and I never have.
+Everyone says to create a regular posting schedule.
+I didn’t start off by posting regularly, though, and I never have.
 People say to post three times a week, but sometimes I’ve posted once a week for months on end.
 When I got a book deal, I posted once every three months and my traffic still grew.
 Interestingly, I once posted every single day for a month and my traffic dropped!
 Most important of all is focusing on your quality of writing.
 Don’t rush to post as much as possible if it’s going to sacrifice the quality of your work.
-Do what works for you.

 How Do You Make Money With a Travel Blog?